RENEW MAGAZINE

 In medium bowl, mix remaining salsa, ketchup, mustard, Worcestershire sauce and brown sugar until combined.

-pan over high heat, heat oil until it begins to shimmer.
+In large sauté pan over high heat, heat oil until it begins to shimmer.
 Add chorizo and ground meat; season with salt and pepper, to taste.
 Cook, breaking up meat with wooden spoon, until golden brown and just cooked through, about 8 minutes.

 Add salsa mixture and water; bring to boil, reduce heat to medium and cook, stirring occasionally, until mixture thickens, about 10 minutes.
 Taste for seasoning.